airan-tw/azure_training/M2/Develop solutions that use Cosmos DB storage/README.md

 ## About the module

-Students will learn how Cosmos DB is structured and how data consistency is managed.
-Students will also learn how to create Cosmos DB accounts and create databases, containers, and items by using a mix of the Azure Portal and the .NET SDK.
+Learn how to create Azure Cosmos DB resources with the appropriate consistency levels, choose and create a partition key, and perform data operations by using the .NET SDK V3 for Azure Cosmos DB.

 ## Modules in this learning path: